For daily wit & wisdom, sign up for the Almanac newsletter.

 What Is Kwanzaa?

-Kwanzaa is a week-long holiday held annually from December 26 to January 1.
-Fundamentally, it celebrates family, culture, community, and the harvest.
-The word âKwanzaaâ itself comes from the Kiswahili phrase matunda ya kwanza, meaning âfirst fruits [of the harvest].â
+Fundamentally, Kwanzaa celebrates family, culture, community, and the harvest during the dark days of winter.
+The word “Kwanzaa” itself comes from the Kiswahili phrase matunda ya kwanza, meaning “first fruits [of the harvest].”

 Despite the fact that it is often thought of as a substitute for Christmas or Hanukkah, Kwanzaa is not a religious holiday, and families who celebrate Kwanzaa often celebrate it in addition to Christmas, Hanukkah, or another religious holiday.

 You may be surprised to learn that the modern holiday of Kwanzaa is a relatively new creation, though it has its roots in traditions that go back generations.
-First celebrated in 1966, Kwanzaa is the brainchild of Dr. Maulana Karenga, an African-American author, professor, and activist.
-It was created with the community and cultural spirit of traditional African harvest festivals in mind, but Kwanzaa itself is uniquely North American, being celebrated mainly in the United States, Canada, and the Caribbean.Â

 When Is Kwanzaa?

 Kwanzaa is an annual holiday that begins on December 26 and lasts through January 1.
+In 2024, it will begin on Thursday, December 26.

 Kwanzaa Dates